bumoproject/bumo-docs-en/docs/Installation_Guide_for_BUMO.rst

   make uninstall

-.. note:: Now the BUMO node is uninstalled.
+Now the BUMO node is uninstalled.